luc-hens/luc-hens.github.io/written-work.md

 Use mathematical symbols correctly.
 Mathematical symbols have precise meanings.
 If you don't know the exact meaning of a symbol don't use it and express your ideas in words.
 For instance, don't use single or double arrows to indicate a causation.

-Never start a section or a paragraph with an equation (or a figure or a table).
+Don't start a section or a paragraph with an equation (or a figure or a table).
 Introduce equations using a short declarative sentence (and don't forget to indent the equation):

 > The money market is in equilibrium when the supply of money (controlled by the central bank) equals the demand for money: <br> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *M*<sup>*s*</sup>/*P* = (*M*/*P*)<sup>*d*</sup>